 Put away those paintbrushes and pallets.
 These are not your ordinary art projects.

-From resist art to sensory art, from smooshing and scraping to dripping and ripping.
-In this collection, you’ll find lots of different ways for your little ones to get artistic and express their creativity.
+From resist art to sensory art, to dripping and ripping, you’ll find plenty of unusual ways for your kids to create art in ways they’ve never dreamed of.

 Each of the activities described here contains a click-able link which will take you to the step-by-step instructions.
 Just click on the coloured, underlined text.

 25 Easy, Awesome Art Projects for Toddlers and Preschoolers

 Make a gorgeous “tie-dyed” bookmark with Sharpies and rubbing alcohol!
 Great fine-motor exercise and a super homemade gift for kids to give a parent, grandparent or teacher!

 Toddlers and Preschoolers will love “shaking up” a colourful masterpiece with this fun and energetic golf ball painting process!

 Sharpies are the star again in this simple “stained-glass” art project.
 You’ll never guess what we coloured on to get such glossy, vibrant results.

 Take your sidewalk chalk art to a new level with a little dipping pot of water!